Editorial by Industrial Quick Search

 Euro-Export Pallet

-International Standards for Phytosanitary Measures No. 15 (ISPM-15) is the "Regulation of wood packaging material in international trade".
-It is a set of approved measures created by the International Plant Protection Convention (IPPC) to address the introduction and spread of invasive species through the shipment of insufficiently processed and contaminated wood.
-Raw wood originating from living or dead trees may be infested with bugs, beetles, and pathogens.
-The spread of these harmful organisms has negative impacts on biodiversity.
-The practices under this regulation were adopted by many countries across all continents since 2002, and are continuously improved.
+International Standards for Phytosanitary Measures No. 15 (ISPM-15) is the "Regulation of wood packaging material in international trade."
+This set of measures, established by the International Plant Protection Convention (IPPC), aims to control the introduction and spread of invasive species through improperly processed and contaminated wood.
+Raw wood, whether from living or dead trees, may carry pests such as bugs and beetles, as well as pathogens.
+The spread of these organisms can harm biodiversity.
+Adopted by numerous countries worldwide since 2002, ISPM-15 is continuously updated to address these concerns.

 • Treated wood that has undergone bonding (using glue), heat, or pressure treatment which has pest-repellent properties such as plywood and particleboard.
 Barrels, wooden boxes for wines, cigars, and other similar items are also under this category.